juftin/dotfiles/docs/dotfiles/features.md

 #### Git Operations

--   `dotfiles-git`: Run a git command in the dotfiles directory.
 -   `check`: Checkout a branch.
 -   `git-remove-deleted`: Remove branches that have been deleted.
 -   `git-tree`: Display a tree considering `.gitignore`.

-#### Dotfiles Management

--   `dotfiles-sync`: Sync the dotfiles.
--   `dotfiles-bootstrap`: Bootstrap the dotfiles.
--   `dotfiles-deps`: Install dependencies from Brewfile or Aptfile.

 #### Search Operations